piccard21/busy-load/README.md

   * animate it like fade or slide in
   * tinker with the options, like background, color ...
 * **Spinners**
-  * css - select from a collection of pure css-spinners from [http://tobiasahlin.com/spinkit/](http://tobiasahlin.com/spinkit/)
+  * css - select from a collection of pure css-spinners from [Tobias Ahlin](http://tobiasahlin.com/spinkit/)
   * image - use an image as a spinner
-  * custom - pass in yout custom jQuery-Element
+  * custom - pass in your custom jQuery-Element
   * fontawesome
 * **Text**
   * show some text